ark-lang/ark/docs/REFERENCE.md

 also heavily inspired by the simplicity of C. We don't want to add too much that it constrains the developer to a single paradigm.

 ## Memory Model
-The memory model is still undecided, we are either going for a no garbage collection, C style memory model.
-Or we adopt the ARC model, where the compiler detects where the allocated memory goes out of scope and deallocates it.
-We also wanted to simplify memory allocations with the `new` and `delete` keywords, similar to C++.

 ## Syntax